Useful tips on how to behave during a bear encounter or sighting in Trentino

 - Female bears with cubs have a strong protective instinct.

-- To avoid an encounter with a bear, it is important to make yourself noticed (clapping, singing, whistling, etc.) and stay on the path.
+- To avoid an encounter with a bear, it is important to make your presence known (by clapping, singing, whistling, etc.) and to stay on marked paths.

-- Keep your dog on a leash.
-Otherwise there is a risk that he will approach, disturb or attack a bear and, if he comes back to you, will bring him to you.
+- Keep your dog on a lead.
+Otherwise, there is a risk that it might approach, disturb or attack a bear and, upon returning to you, lead the bear to you.

-- If you see a bear, do not disturb or approach.
+- If you see a bear, do not disturb or approach it.

 - Never feed a bear, even if it seems calm.